xlanor/akira/README.md

 I initially started working on this when FW 21 broke chiaki-ng.The changes I was going to be making was very invasive, and so I took it out of tree first, switching to a homebrew nro that wraps chiaki-ng as a dependency.
 I may upstream this back into chiaki-ng eventually.

 At this point I'm a place where I can seat back and enjoy my christmas break to play Avatar while my partner watches something else on the telly.

-Disconnecting etc is still problematic and crashes and will most likely require an app restart for now.

-bitrate settings are low while I try and smoothen out the decoder.

 ## Changes from in-tree
 [Read this](https://github.com/xlanor/akira/wiki/Additional-changes)